Legendary (video game)

-Legendary (previously known as Legendary: The Box) is a first-person shooter video game developed by Spark Unlimited and published in North America by Gamecock Media Group and in the PAL region by Atari Europe.
+Legendary (previously known as Legendary: The Box) is a first-person shooter video game developed by Spark Unlimited and released in 2008.
+It was published in North America by Gamecock Media Group, and in the PAL region by Atari Europe.

 The game takes place in New York City and London.
 The protagonist is a professional thief named Charles Deckard, who is hired by a mysterious organization known as the Black Order to steal an artifact from a New York museum which turns out to be the fabled Pandora's Box.
 Unaware of the Box's nature, Deckard opens it, unleashing a plethora of mythological creatures rampaging throughout the world, as well as granting him a strange power (the Signet) which could be the key to resolving this crisis.
 It is up to Deckard and a secret paramilitary force known as the Council of 98 to set things right, while the Black Order seeks to acquire the box and control the creatures to conquer the world.